Visit 24-7HomeWarranty.com Today!

 1. Use your Sharpie to sketch the basic round shape.

 2. Draw an assortment of curvy designs around the inside of the round shape (see photo).
-This provide a bit of an irregular outside edge
+This provides a bit of an irregular outside edge which is what you want for a somewhat random pattern.

 4. Drill out these bolt holes (the drill bit size depends on the supplied bolts).